FCanfran/ATM-DP/gdb/README.md

 # 2. Population of the Neo4j Graph Database

-Note that since for the population of the database, typically is seen that is done through:
+The population of the Neo4j database can be done in two possible ways:
 - CSV tables imports.
 - With scripts to create with cypher commands all the nodes, relations... all the database.

+The explanation of this process can be seen in the golang `populatemodule` subdirectory.